Your guide to Dal's mental health resources

 Health professionals

 In Halifax: The Dal Student Health & Wellness Centre team includes counsellors that can help you develop strategies for coping with personal or learning disability issues and set you up with a wellness plan.
 If you would like to have a same-day appointment with a counsellor, you can book one online.
 Appointments open at 8am, Monday–Saturday.
 The Centre also offers group counselling sessions, including: self-care skills, anxiety, and eating disorder support.
+New dates are added at the start of each semester.

 In Truro: The team at Student Health Services offers counselling on a number of topics including stress management, self-esteem, nutrition, and overall wellness.
 They can also make referrals to appropriate mental health resources in the area.
 Drop in or call 902-893-6369 to make an appointment.